alandoyle/alandoyle.com/content/en/projects/004-lorg.md

 It uses Google to return Text and Image searches, while it's Youtube search results are handled by an [Invidious](https://invidious.io/) instance.

+A [demo site](https://search.lorg.dev) has been set up.
+This site is _NOT_ meant for daily usage and is, deliberately, rate-limited.

+---

 ## Features

 *lorg* has a number of interesting features.